TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

-(5) three letters of reference; dated within the last two years and two of the letters must be from a licensed practicing psychologist familiar with their clinical work, and can attest to their competency and moral character;
+(5) three letters of reference; dated within the last two years and two of the letters must be from a licensed practicing psychologist familiar with their clinical work, and can attest to their competency;

-(6) completion or application to complete examination requirements; either
+(6) completion of application to complete examination requirements; either

 (a) for applicants licensed in another jurisdiction, verification of a passing score on the Examination for Professional Practice in Psychology (EPPP) as defined in 16.22.7 NMAC; or

 (b) for applicants who have not passed the EPPP, a request to be permitted to take the EPPP.